bmerchant22/Campus-Fora-Recruitment/README.md

 * database/sql : Package sql provides a generic interface around SQL databases.

 A Go-MySQL-Driver is being used in this task.
+I have used local database on MySql server.